basarat/byots/README.md

 > The definitions are updated daily automatically and our version numbers match the TypeScript nightly version numbers.

+If you are working with the TypeScript compiler using `import * as ts from 'typescript'` and `ts` has everything you need, then use that.
+Otherwise if you find some API that isn't available on `ts.` but you can see if you do `console.log(ts)`, then you would consider using `byots`.

 ## Install
 In your package.json